jordenyt/stable_diffusion_sketch/README.md

 ### Notes
 - The ComfyUI version requires [ComfyUI Restful API Gateway](https://github.com/jordenyt/ComfyuiGW) to work.
 - You can add your own workflows in the ComfyuiGW and use it in the app.
+- You may also find / share some workflows in the **Disussions** section of this repo.

 ## Screenshots